Mindfulness and Christianity

 More sinister still is that this all-encompassing love of self is achieved without judgement; and is therefore devoid of correction.
 Mindfulness becomes mindlessness: amoral, self-serving and cold.
 Self-censure was once the mark of courage and responsibility, but now we are told not to beat ourselves up: not to be so hard on ourselves.
 In interactions with others too, judgements are considered undesirable.
 The Bible tells us the opposite; to choose our company with discernment; to associate with people who seek greater understanding and a closer association with God.
 For that we must make sound judgements.

 The overriding message of the Mindfulness self-fest is, “anything goes, nothing matters”; which is reminiscent of the favourite saying of Aleister Crowley, the English occultist: “Do what thou wilt.”
 How unsurprising that today’s churches, whom Christ accused of having lost their first love (Rev 2:4), should be teaching Mindfulness and Christianity.
-Perhaps they have distorted the inspired Word to such an extent that they now feel that it needs the help of a psychologist.

 If you found this article interesting, please share it and comment below.
 If you are in Lincolnshire and seek like-minded people please consider joining taG.